Operation Alpha Centauri: Vital artillery support

 The G5 howitzer was used operationally for the first time by the SADF on 9 August 1986 during Operation Alpha Centauri by Quebec Battery (a battery consists of eight guns) of Middelburg.
 At that time Quebec Battery was stationed in South West Africa at 32 Battalion's Buffalo base.
 They were called up and dealt into 32 Battalion especially for Operation Alpha Centauri.
 The G5 battery was employed in conjunction with one battery of multiple rocket launchers (MRL).
 The operation was an artillery attack against Cuban and FAPLA formations concentrating in Cuito Cuanavale for their 1986 offensive against UNITA.
 The 25th Cuban-FAPLA Brigade was situated east of Cuito Cuanavale near Tumpo.
 The 13th Brigade was situated in Cuito Cuanavale and the 8th Brigade operated between Menongue and Cuito Cuanavale, the former being a large logistics depot.
 Convoys regularly travelled from Menongue to supply Cuito Cuanavale.

 In the weeks before the first assault, the 8 G5s were flown in darkness from Rundu to Mavinga (15°47'36 S 20°21'49 E) over two nights by South African Air Force Lockheed C-130 Hercules aircraft, whilst the remainder of the battery including the gun-tractors drove the distance.
 The heavy guns were difficult to drag through the sandy terrain and this avoided a significant part of the journey from the border to the target area.

 The G5 assault began at last light, about 17h10.
 It was time for dinner and the first shots were fired after most of the Brigade at Cuito Cuanavale went into the mess for supper.
 By 23h00, the back of the opposition was broken.
-Heavy fire was brought down upon the enemy in the first five hours resulting in large scale destruction.
+Heavy fire was brought down upon FAPLA in the first five hours resulting in large scale destruction.
 The G5s fired little during daytime and only when observation posts gave the OK.

 The G5 battery, aka Quebec Battery, didn't move for the first three days, while they were shooting.
 This was a first for any artillery movement.
 Normally, after the guns fired, they would pack up and move, to avoid counter-fire.

 It took the battery of G5s three days to break the offensive.
 Unita was left at Cuito Cuanavale, to keep control, and the battery of G5s were already retreating, when they had to turn around and go back, as Unita were chased out of Cuito Cuanavale by Cuban and FAPLA reinforcements.
 The battery of G5s then started another full-scale attack, taking out the reinforcements as well.
-The battery of G5s then blew up a landing strip the Angolans used as an attack platform for their Migs, and an ammo-base, which exploded for hours, and burned for two to three days.
+The battery of G5s then cratered a landing strip the Angolans used as an attack platform for their MiGs, and an ammo-base, which exploded for hours, and burned for two to three days.